Citrulline

-The organic compound citrulline is an α-amino acid.
+The organic compound citrulline is a non-essential α-amino acid.
 Its name is derived from citrullus, the Latin word for watermelon.
-Although named and described by gastroenterologists since the late 19th century, it was first isolated from watermelon in 1914 by Japanese researchers Yatarō Koga (古賀彌太郎) and Ryō Ōtake (大嶽了) and further codified by Mitsunori Wada of Tokyo Imperial University in 1930.
+Although named and described by gastroenterologists since the late 19th century, it was first isolated from watermelon in 1914 by Japanese researchers Yatarō Koga and Ryō Ōtake, and further codified in 1930.

-It has the formula H_{2}NC(O)NH(CH_{2})_{3}CH(NH_{2})CO_{2}H. It is a key intermediate in the urea cycle, the pathway by which mammals excrete ammonia by converting it into urea.
+Citrulline has the formula H_{2}NC(O)NH(CH_{2})_{3}CH(NH_{2})CO_{2}H. It is a key intermediate in the urea cycle, the pathway by which mammals excrete ammonia by converting it into urea.
 Citrulline is also produced as a byproduct of the enzymatic production of nitric oxide from the amino acid arginine, catalyzed by nitric oxide synthase.